things to do in cusco

 coricancha things to do in cusco

 From the Plaza, walk along Av.
 Sol in a north-to-south direction and you will arrive at the Coricancha complex.
 It is also known as the Convent of Santo Domingo.
-This was the most important temple of the Inca Empire: La Casa del Sol.
+This was the most important temple of the Inca Empire: La Casa del Sol (The Sun house).
 It is believed that all the walls were once covered with a fine sheet of solid gold.
 While the courtyards and niches featured heavy gold statues.
 When the Spaniards arrived in Cusco in 1533, the gold that covered the walls of the temple amazed them.
 Of course, they dismantled it and used its stones to build the current Santo Domingo convent (over its foundation) and the city’s Cathedral.
-Happily, nowadays, you will find the Inca foundations remain unchanged.
-Even, some inca enclosures are 90% complete inside it.
-Without mentioning the Inca altar in honor of the Sun deity.
-Amazing!
+As proof of the imposition of the Catholic religion on pagan temples.

 4. The Rainbow Mountain